April Lawn & Garden Tips

 - Roses Starting to Bloom.
 Now is a great time to choose from over 50 types of roses that are starting to bloom.
 Choose from roses known for the fragrance, for cutting or landscape roses that require little care.

 - Plant Summer Blooming Bulbs.
-Begin planting summer blooming bulbs in late April like gladiola, dahlias and caladiums for summer color.
+Begin planting summer blooming bulbs in late April like Gladiolus, Dahlias, and Caladiums for summer color.

 - Keep Bulbs Clean and Happy.
 Remove faded flowers from daffodils, tulips and hyacinths, but let the foliage die naturally.
 Feed spring-flowering bulbs immediately after blooms have faded with 100% organic E.B.
 Stone Bulb Food.